Katherine Knight: David Saunders

 Knight met 38-year-old miner David Saunders in 1986.
 A few months later, he moved in with her and her daughters, although he kept his old apartment in Scone.
-Knight soon became jealous regarding what he did when she was not around and would often throw him out.
+Knight soon became jealous of what he did when she was not around and would often throw him out.
 He would move back to his apartment, where she would invariably follow and beg him to return.
-In May 1987, she cut the throat of his two-month-old dingo pup in front of him, for no more reason than as an example of what would happen if he ever had an affair, before going on to knock him unconscious with a frying pan.
+In May 1987, Knight cut the throat of Saunders' two-month-old dingo pup in front of him, for no more reason than as an example of what would happen if he ever had an affair, before going on to knock him unconscious with a frying pan.
 In June 1988, she gave birth to a third daughter, Sarah, which prompted Saunders to put a deposit on a house; Knight paid off the deposit when her workers' compensation came through in 1989.
 Knight decorated the house throughout with animal skins, skulls, horns, rusty animal traps, leather jackets, old boots, machetes, rakes and pitchforks.
 No space, including the ceilings, was left uncovered.

 After an argument in which she hit Saunders in the face with an iron before stabbing him in the abdomen with a pair of scissors, he moved back to Scone, but when he later returned home to Aberdeen, he found she had cut up all his clothes.
 Saunders took a long service leave and went into hiding.
 Knight tried to find him, but no one admitted to knowing his whereabouts.
 Several months later, Saunders returned to see his daughter and found that Knight had gone to the police and unjustly told them she was afraid of him.
 They issued her an Apprehended Violence Order (AVO) against him.